-12. Trial: January 30, 2012 at 9:00 a.m.
+10. Trial: August 20, 2012 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this trial will last three to five days.
+The parties estimate that this case will take one to two weeks to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.